gheorghiciucgeorgia/Tetris-Game-JavaScript/README.md

-# 🎮 Game Boy Tetris Clone
+# 🎮 Tetris Game Clone

 A mini Tetris game built in JavaScript, inspired by the classic **Nintendo Game Boy™** design.